 Over time, we have developed a portfolio of R&D projects on schistosomiasis.
-These include a new pediatric formulation of praziquantel to treat children under the age of six, identifying new drugs to prevent and treat schistosomiasis, developing innovative and highly sensitive schistosomiasis diagnostic methods, and defining new technologies for safe water access and approaches for vector control.
+These include making a new child-friendly pediatric formulation of praziquantel available to treat children under the age of six, identifying new drugs to prevent and treat schistosomiasis, developing innovative and highly sensitive schistosomiasis diagnostic methods, and defining new technologies for safe water access and approaches for vector control.

-Praziquantel is an effective and well-tolerated drug, but it does not work in all developmental stages of the parasite.
-We continue to collaborate on research activities with many partners in developed and low- to middle-income countries.
+Praziquantel is an effective and well-tolerated drug, but it is not effective in all developmental stages of the parasite.
+We continue to collaborate on research activities with many partners.
 This work aims to discover new, long-lasting compounds to treat juvenile forms of the parasite, thereby improving efficacy and preventing reinfections.
 In 2019, we obtained promising assets from Salvensis and the London School of Hygiene and Tropical Medicine.
 We have since worked to identify potential new candidates for preventing infection and curing patients affected by schistosomiasis.
 In 2020, we identified a lead molecule for further development to potentially serve as an alternative to praziquantel.

-In 2019, our strategic collaboration with the University of Cape Town in South Africa and the Medicines for Malaria Venture continued its screening activities with the aim of identifying new therapeutic solutions for malaria and building research capacity in and for Africa.
-Co-funded by the German Federal Ministry of Education and Research, this program continues to leverage our proprietary chemical library of nearly 100,000 compounds to identify new lead programs for the treatment of malaria.
-It targets liver-stage forms of the parasite and focuses on long-lasting compounds to improve post-treatment prophylaxis.
-Together with our partners, we have identified a promising chemical series to help declare potential lead candidates for drug discovery and development activities.
+Our strategic collaboration with the University of Cape Town in South Africa and the Medicines for Malaria Venture continues its drug discovery activities with the aim of identifying new therapeutic solutions for malaria and building research capacity in and for Africa.
+Together with our partners, we have identified promising drug candidates that are progressing into preclinical stage.

 Preventing and controlling malaria transmission